abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** payment can be processed

 **Acceptance Criteria:**
-- [ ] Billing address form हो
+- [ ] Billing address form should be implemented
-- [ ] "Same as shipping" checkbox option हो
+- [ ] "Same as shipping" checkbox option should be implemented
-- [ ] Required fields validate हों
+- [ ] Required fields validate should be available
-- [ ] Form errors clearly display हों
+- [ ] Form errors clearly display should be available
-- [ ] Address save option हो (logged-in users के लिए)
+- [ ] Address save option should be (logged-in users for)

 #### Story 4.4: Shipping Method Selection
 **As a** shopper